Northern screamer

-The northern screamer (Chauna chavaria) is a Near Threatened species of bird in family Anhimidae of the waterfowl order Anseriformes.
+The northern screamer (Chauna chavaria) is a species of bird in family Anhimidae of the waterfowl order Anseriformes.
 It is found in Colombia and Venezuela.

 Taxonomy and systematics

 The northern screamer shares genus Chauna with the southern screamer (C. torquata).
 One other species, the horned screamer (Anhima cornuta) is also in family Anhimidae.
 The northern screamer is monotypic.

 Description

 The northern screamer is 76 to 91 cm long.
 They are stout bodied with a disproportionately small head and a gray bill.
 The sexes have the same plumage.
 Adults have a gray crown with a long crest, a mostly white face, a wide black band around the neck, and a dark gray body, wings, and tail.
 Their wing has two sharp spurs at its manus.
 They have bare red skin around their brown eye and reddish orange legs and feet.
 Juveniles are similar to adults but drabber.

 Distribution and habitat

 The northern screamer is found across northern Colombia from the Atrato River and Magdalena River valleys east into the Lake Maracaibo area of Venezuela.
 It inhabits a variety of wet landscapes including swamps, marshes, lagoons, riverbanks, and seasonally flooded river plains.